HaileyHHL/KdVS-Genotype-Phenotype-Repository/README.md

-\- KANSL1 VUS identified in the GSRD-100KWCH cohort
+\- KANSL1 VUS identified in the GSRD cohort

-&nbsp; List of 64 variants of uncertain significance (VUS) identified in the GSRD-100KWCH cohort, annotated with detailed clinical phenotypes.
+&nbsp; List of 64 variants of uncertain significance (VUS) identified in the GSRD cohort, annotated with detailed clinical phenotypes.